-A principal centre of her worship was at the Diktynnaion on the north west coast on a high promontory between Phalasarna and Kydonia.
-The sanctuary was first mentioned in the 5th century BC by Herodotus (3.59) who ascribed the building of the temple to the Samian colonists at Kydonia (ca. 524-519).
-In the late Hellenistic and early Imperial periods, the sanctuary appears to have been controlled by the Polyrrhenians.
-According to Philostratus, the sanctuary was visited by Apollonios of Tyana in the mid-first century AD and its wealth was so enormous that the temple was guarded by dogs which the Cretans claimed to be as strong as bears (Philostratos, Life of Apollonios 8.30).
-Worshippers would have come with offering from all over Greece as well as from other parts of the Mediterranean.
-It was custom for them to come barefoot with their rich offerings in order to be in direct contact with the earth and nature which the Goddess personified.
+A principal centre of her worship was at the Diktynnaion on the northwest coast on a high promontory between Phalasarna and Kydonia.
+The Sanctuary was first mentioned in the 5th century BC by Herodotus (3.59), who ascribed the building of the temple to the Samian colonists at Kydonia (ca. 524-519).
+In the late Hellenistic and early Imperial periods, the Sanctuary appears to have been controlled by the Polyrrhenians.
+According to Philostratus, the Sanctuary was visited by Apollonios of Tyana in the mid-first century AD, and its wealth was so enormous that the temple was guarded by dogs which the Cretans claimed to be as strong as bears (Philostratos, Life of Apollonios 8.30).
+Worshippers would have come with offerings from all over Greece and other parts of the Mediterranean.
+It was custom for them to go barefoot with their rich offerings to be in direct contact with the earth and nature, which the Goddess personified.

 The oldest finding on the site of the temple dates from the late 7th or 6th century BC.
-In the Late Hellenistic period or in the 1st century AD, a rebuilding of the complex was started but was never completed.
-The sanctuary seems to have flourished especially under Hadrian during which time a new temple arose and a paved road down the peninsula to the sanctuary was built (or rebuilt).
-In the 19th century a milestone was found near the village of Rodopos mentioning the distance of its initial position to the sanctuary of Diktynna (11 Roman miles).
+In the Late Hellenistic Period or the 1st century AD, the complex was rebuilt but never completed.
+The Sanctuary seems to have flourished, especially under Hadrian, when a new temple arose, and a paved road down the peninsula to the Sanctuary was built (or rebuilt).
+In the 19th century, a milestone was found near the village of Rodopos, mentioning the distance of its initial position to the Sanctuary of Diktynna (11 Roman miles).

 According to the Latin inscription inscribed on the milestone (AE 1902, 0180), the road was constructed on the order of Hadrian with funds provided by the sacred treasury of Diktynna.